 The wide availability of information on the internet has created many do-it-yourself travelers that refer to the thrill of preparing such long-distance journeys by themselves.
 Still, many travelers would not like the challenge of navigating the travel logistics of remote and undeveloped destinations.
 Preparing for gorilla trekking in Rwanda and Uganda will use all your energy resources and leave nothing to the experience.
-Use a licensed local tour operator like Trek Africa Tours as your buffer against unexpected eventualities and spare all your energies for the experience.
+Use a licensed local tour operator like Trek Africa Expeditions as your buffer against unexpected eventualities and spare all your energies for the experience.

 Prepare your expectations